penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/browser.md

 # Browser item

 ## Foundational Concepts and Synthetic Monitoring Architecture

-The introduction of the Browser Item (Item Type 19) in Zabbix 7.x marked a significant expansion of monitoring capabilities, allowing Zabbix to serve not only as a traditional IT infrastructure monitoring tool but also as a powerful resource for monitoring strategic web-based information.
-This item type enables synthetic monitoring a method that simulates the behavior of a real user, including multi-step journeys (user journeys) such as logging in, navigating through menus, or completing a checkout process.
+The introduction of the Browser Item in Zabbix 7.0 marked a significant expansion of monitoring capabilities, allowing Zabbix to serve not only as a traditional IT infrastructure monitoring tool but also as a powerful resource for monitoring strategic web-based information.
+This item type enables synthetic monitoring, a method that simulates the behavior of a real user, including multi-step journeys (user journeys) such as logging in, navigating through menus, or completing a checkout process.